Object View

 By default the Area is shown looking down from above, in a “birds-eye” view.
 This can be switched to a view from the rear of the room looking towards the front.
 To select the viewed direction, select either Top or Rear using the selector in the upper right-hand corner of the Panning Area.

 Loudspeaker positions are displayed as black rectangles if the particular speaker is used for Panning.
-Otherwise it is represented by a grey rectangle.
+If not used for panning, a loudspeaker is represented by a grey rectangle.

 You can easily zoom in or out using the Zoom Slider in the Bottom Bar, or the pinch gesture on a touchpad.
 The scale of the viewed area is shown by a 1m line in the lower left-hand corner of the Panning Area.